gkoutsou/iot-framework-engine/README.md

 ## Demo

 You can check out a demo of the IoT-Framework here: [IoT-Framework demo](https://vimeo.com/98966770).
+Please mind that the demo assumes that you are using both the IoT-Framework Engine and the IoT-Framework-GUI.

 ## Installing the project